Housing and Roof Problems

 There are many families in San Pedro Itzicán and the surrounding villages, living in very basic conditions.
-Just a tarp roof, dirt floors and no windows.
+Just a tarp roof, dirt floors and no glass in windows.
 Children, youth and adults all sharing the sleeping area.
 No washroom, or running water.
-Cooking is usually done inside, so everyone is breathing in the fumes of the fire - and whatever is made to create the fire.
+Cooking is usually done inside or under temporary roofing.

 During May 2021, when the winds started, (pre-rainy season winds), Anita heard that there were 11 homes where the roofs were falling apart (just tarp roofs), so the women couldn't cook meals for their family as there was no shelter.
 That included the Kids Kitchen at the Community Center, where the food for over 310 children was being prepared, and served.
 So again, a plea for help, and we are so grateful for people coming forward to help pay for new roofing (laminate roof panels) and metal supports to be installed as roofing.

 Here you can see a couple of the houses that have problems...

 This is the laminate roofing being installed to help cover the dining area of the Kids Kitchen where the children come to eat a meal, 5 days a week.
 At least they can stay dry now...